ChrisVeigl/AngelinaReader/README.md

 Windows: pip directory (i.e. `<python>\Scripts`) should be added to Path .
 Be sure  `python` and `pip` start Python3 if both Python 3 and Python 2.7 are installed.

-Open http://127.0.0.1:5000 in a browser.
-The main page of the application should be displayed.

-To access the application from Internet forward port 80 to port 5000 of the server.
-It is not required to test the service locally (at http://127.0.0.1:5000 address).
+### Installation of python CUDA support on NVIDIA Jetson Nano (experimental)

+On an Ubuntu 18.x on a NVIDIA Jetson:
+* use pytorch-1.10 and torchvision-0.11 from https://qengineering.eu/install-pytorch-on-jetson-nano.html
+* use numpy and other wheels from https://github.com/jetson-nano-wheels/jetson-nano-wheels
+* for pygame installation use https://forums.developer.nvidia.com/t/install-pygame-on-jetson-nano/83731/8
+* pip3 install -r requirements-jetson-nano.txt
+* pip3 install opencv-python

 ## Usage

 ### Using as a web service

 start server: `python run_web_app.py`
 For Windows: you can use bat-file `start_web_app.bat`

 Open page http://127.0.0.1:5000 in a browser.
 Follow instructions.

+To access the application from Internet forward port 80 to port 5000 of the server.
+It is not required to test the service locally (at http://127.0.0.1:5000 address).

 If some Braille symbols can not be interpreted by the application, they are displayed as `~?~`.